yagcioe/ngx-signal-i18n/README.md

-# ng-singal-i18n
+# ng-signal-i18n

-This package provides a typesafe and lazy-loaded i18n solution for Angular applications, built on top of signals for improved reactivity.
+This package provides a typesafe and lazy-loaded internationalization (i18n) solution for Angular applications, built on top of signals for improved reactivity.
 It is compatible with zoneless Angular.

 This project is inspired by [typesafe-i18n](https://github.com/ivanhofer/typesafe-i18n)